LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 There is also an aspect of unpredictability in memory allocators that can affect performance.
 With all memory strictly on the stack, NASA can statically determine the upper bound on stack usage.

-The rule aims to completely avoid all the issues the come with using the HEAP like.
+The rule aims to completely avoid all the issues that come with using the HEAP like.

 ```
 use after free